 The Aumazo tutoring program ended on June 14th 2017 for this academic year and the closing ceremony was marked by a football game played by both the tutors and the students.
 On that day, I saw joy in the eyes of the students, especially those who received some gifts from the program.
 The program generally was a success for this first year.
 This success could be attributed to coordinators who put all the resources needed in place to see that it achieved its objectives.
 On the last day of classes, before students faced the official exams (CAP and BEPC) I could see confidence in the eyes of most of the girls thanks to Aumazo.
 On that day we also gave them some tips about exam techniques and the kind of behaviour to portray in an exam. [...]
 I personally think that something positive will come out of it following the work we did.

-The first Aumazo boarding school is still under construction, yet Aumazo has already brought hope and change to Bankondji, Cameroon.
+Although Aumazo’s first boarding school is still under construction, Aumazo has already brought hope and change to Bankondji, Cameroon.

 The Tutoring Program

-Most girls fail to pass Cameroon’s complex high-school entrance exams.
+Most girls living in rural areas fail to pass Cameroon’s high-school entrance exams.
 We developed a program to change that.

-Many middle school students in rural Cameroon cannot understand grade-level work in reading, math, and other subjects, limiting their chances of getting into high school.
-Without intensive academic support, these students cannot pass Cameroon’s complex high school entrance exams.
-Thanks to our donors, Aumazo is now providing that essential academic support for students who need it.
+Many middle school girls in rural Cameroon cannot understand grade-level work in reading comprehension, French, English, and mathematics, which limits their ability to get into high school.
+Without intensive academic support, they cannot pass Cameroon’s mandatory high school entrance exams.
+Thanks to our donors, Aumazo is now providing this essential academic support to students who need it.

 In August 2016, we launched our tutoring program, Ça Fait Du Bien/It Makes Good, in Bankondji, Cameroon.
-Based on the “All Kinds of Minds” methodology, the program recognizes students’ unique learning styles in order to ensure learning for all students.
-Since its inception, nearly three-dozen 7th and 8th grade girls have joined the after-school tutoring program, working to bring their skills up to grade level and prepare themselves for success in high school and beyond.
+The tutoring program recognizes students’ unique learning styles in order to ensure that all students are learning.
+Since then, nearly 60 seventh and eighth grade girls have attended the three days a week after-school tutoring program, working to bring their skills up to grade level and prepare themselves for success in high school and beyond.